-- 1. recognising the unique historic character of Hereford and the market towns as key visitor attractions and as locations to focus the provision of new larger scale tourist development; - 2. the development of sustainable tourism opportunities, capitalising on assets such as the county's landscape, rivers, other waterways and attractive rural settlements, where there is no detrimental impact on the county's varied natural and heritage assets or on the overall character and quality of the environment.
+- recognising the unique historic character of Hereford and the market towns as key visitor attractions and as locations to focus the provision of new larger scale tourist development; - the development of sustainable tourism opportunities, capitalising on assets such as the county's landscape, rivers, other waterways and attractive rural settlements, where there is no detrimental impact on the county's varied natural and heritage assets or on the overall character and quality of the environment.
 Particular regard will be had to conserving the landscape and scenic beauty in the Areas of Outstanding Natural Beauty; - 3. retaining and enhancing existing, and encouraging new, accommodation and attractions throughout the county, which will help to diversify the tourist provision, extend the tourist season and increase the number of visitors staying overnight.
-In particular proposals for new hotels in Hereford will be encouraged.
-Applicants will be encouraged to provide a 'Hotel Needs Assessment' for any applications for new hotels: - 4. ensuring that cycling, walking and heritage tourism is encouraged by facilitating the development of long distance walking and cycling routes, food and drink trails and heritage trails, including improvements to public rights of way, whilst having special regard for the visual amenity of such routes and trails, and for the setting of heritage assets in their vicinity; and - 5. the safeguarding of the historic route of the Herefordshire and Gloucestershire Canal (shown on the Policies Map), together with its infrastructure, buildings, towpath and features.
+In particular proposals for a high standard new hotelshotel with business and conferencing facilities in Hereford will be encouraged.
+Applicants will be encouraged to provide a 'Hotel Needs Assessment' for any applications for new hotels; - 4. ensuring that cycling, walking and heritage tourism is encouraged by

+- facilitating the development of long distance walking and cycling routes, food and drink trails and heritage trails, including improvements to public rights of way, whilst having special regard for the visual amenity of such routes and trails, and for the setting of heritage assets in their vicinity; and - 5. the safeguarding of the historic route of the Herefordshire and Gloucestershire Canal (shown on the Policies Map), together with its infrastructure, buildings, towpath and features.
 Where the original alignment cannot be re-established, a corridor allowing for deviations will be safeguarded.
 New developments within or immediately adjoining the safeguarded corridor will be required to incorporate land for canal restoration.
-Development not connected with the canal that would prevent or prejudice the restoration of a continuous route will not be permitted. - 5.2.21 By encouraging more overnight stays and associated increased expenditure, there is potential for revenue from tourism to make a greater contribution to the county's economic well-being.
+Development not connected with the canal that would prevent or prejudice the restoration of a continuous route will not be permitted.

+5.2.22 By encouraging more overnight stays and associated increased expenditure, there is potential for revenue from tourism to make a greater contribution to the county's economic well-being.
 The provision of new accommodation and the enhancement of existing accommodation will help achieve this goal.
 Many visitors to the county come to enjoy the beautiful countryside and there is likely to be a demand for new facilities and accommodations associated with this.
 Whilst some small scale tourism associated development may be appropriate in rural areas, any significant new development for accommodation and facilities should be focused in Hereford and the market towns to maximise sustainable transport opportunities and to protect environmental amenity.
-Applicants will be encouraged to provide a 'Hotel Needs Assessment Report' to support their proposals.
-This assessment will inform whether the right standard of hotel is proposed with respect to market demand and need, so demonstrating its economic benefit to the area. - 5.2.22 The disused Herefordshire and Gloucestershire canal corridor is the subject of a long term restoration project with the aim of re-opening the canal link between Hereford and the Severn at Gloucester, terminating in a canal basin in Hereford.
+The Marches Hotel Study 2012 indicates that three star hotels dominate supply in Herefordshire.
+The study identified a need for larger 4-star hotels in the county with business and conferencing facilities.
+In order to ensure that there is not an oversupply of a particular standard of hotel, a Applicants will be encouraged to provide a 'Hotel Needs Assessment Report' to support their proposals.
+This assessment will inform whether the right standard of hotel is proposed with respect to market demand and need, so demonstrating its economic benefit to the area.

+5.2.23 The disused Herefordshire and Gloucestershire canal corridor is the subject of a long term restoration project with the aim of re-opening the canal link between Hereford and the Severn at Gloucester, terminating in a canal basin in Hereford.
 Some sections have already been restored.
 The recreation, tourism and economic potential of the project are recognised and the canal corridor will continue to receive protection from development through Policy E4.